gitter-badger/kinesis-stream/README.md

 ### Where to get it ###

-To get the latest version of the library, the following to your SBT build:
+To get the latest version of the library, add the following to your SBT build:

 ```
 // available for Scala 2.10.5, 2.11.7